 Is construction an essential business?

 • manufacturing

-States and provinces have a fair bit of freedom regarding how they implement these federal guidelines, as you’ll see later in the article.
+States and provinces have a fair bit of freedom regarding implementing these federal guidelines, as you’ll see later in the article.

+Is construction an essential business?